MELDProject/meld_classifier/README.md

 ### Verify installation
 We provide a test script to allow you to verify that you have installed all packages, set up paths correctly, and downloaded all data.
 This script will run the pipeline to predict the lesion classifier on a new patient.
 It takes approximately 15minutes to run.

+Note: Do not forget to activate Fressurfer as describe above before to run the test.

 ```bash
 cd <path_to_meld_classifier>